Blues for Allah: Release and cover art

 The front cover artwork features an iconic image of a frizzy-haired, fiddling skeleton, wearing a crimson thawb and sunglasses, sitting in the window of an ancient rock wall.
-The work, titled "The Fiddler", was painted in the summer of 1974 by Phillip Garris, and was awarded both the gold medal and the Award of Merit, from the Society of Illustrators.
+The work, titled "The Fiddler", was painted in the summer of 1974 by Philip Garris, and was awarded both the gold medal and the Award of Merit from the Society of Illustrators.
 For the cover of the contemporaneous debut album by Kingfish, Garris painted an image with similar elements.
 (During the Dead's hiatus, Kingfish featured Bob Weir).
 The back cover art features a similar background with a group portrait of band members, illustrated in relief.
 Original pressings had a single-sheet insert with lyrics in both English and Arabic.

 Unusual for a Grateful Dead album are the number of instrumentals: "Slipknot!", both parts of "King Solomon's Marbles", Weir's "Sage & Spirit" and the "Sand Castles and Glass Camels" section of "Blues for Allah".
 The nearly structureless title suite that closes the album was performed three times in 1975 and then retired, while several other songs written for the album were performed regularly for the rest of the Dead's career; specifically "Crazy Fingers", "The Music Never Stopped" and the "Help on the Way->Slipknot!->Franklin's Tower" sequence (the last section of which was often played separately).

-Drummer Bill Kreutzmann recalled, "Once we started performing them live … we turned a corner and it was a whole other ball game.
+Drummer Bill Kreutzmann recalled, "Once we started performing them live ... we turned a corner and it was a whole other ball game.
 Those songs are among our very best and they lived up to their potential.
 We had to play them live in front of an audience in order for that to happen.
 Once we let them outside and started taking them for walks, they each had a growth spurt during which they really discovered themselves.
 The album also contained a group of really experimental songs ("Stronger than Dirt", "Unusual Occurrences in the Desert") that bordered on acid jazz composition.
 Wild stuff.
 Deep cuts."